android/identity-samples/CredentialManager/README.md

   call sendUsername() request from AuthRepository )
 * Check username, create a new account if it doesn't exist.
 * Set a `username` in the session.
+* Wait for the toast to appear saying "Username verified successfully".
+* If you don't see toast, check the logs for error.

 ## How to set a session on server